Skip to main content

 What age and educational stage?

-As many of our techniques can be quite advanced and cognitively challenging, we do not recommend the program for students under the age of 13, unless very gifted.
+As many of our techniques can be cognitively challenging, we do not recommend the program for students under the age of 13.

 The strength of your academic background does have an effect on your ability to progress, but we have not found this to be consistent, with some academic high achievers progressing very slowly, and some learners who haven't studied formally in decades after nearly failing high school progressing extremely fast.